Residential

 Long-term Investment

-It is desirable to invest in a larger BHK configuration, for instance, 3 BHK apartments, because they have a higher return on investment in the long run.
-These units are normally in high demand, particularly in cases where families expand or require more space.
+It is desirable to invest in a larger BHK configuration, for instance 3 BHK apartments, because they have a higher return on investment in the long run.
+These units are normally in high demand, particularly when families expand or require more space.

 Resale and Rental Value